marmelab/admin-config/README.md

 import NumberField from "admin-config/lib/Field/NumberField";
 ```

 Admin-config is written in ES6.
-You'll need a transpiler to use any of the classes (we recommend [Webpack](http://webpack.github.io/), using, for instance, [babel](https://babeljs.io/) to convert it to ES5.
-Here is an example Webpack configuration for that:
+You'll need a transpiler to use any of the classes (we recommend [Webpack](http://webpack.github.io/) and [babel](https://babeljs.io/)).
+Here is an example Webpack configuration:

 ```js
 module.exports = {